markbellingham/congo/README.md

 Task 4 (70%-80%)

 Login system (customer only)
-Those not logged in can access the searches but not buy anything Registration screen and details stored in suitable database tables Customers have a unique customer number
+Those not logged in can access the searches but not buy anything.
+Registration screen and details stored in suitable database tables.
+Customers have a unique customer number.
-Customers can check their previous orders
+Customers can check their previous orders.

 Other tasks (80%+)

-Use of DAO (for the login system)
+Use of DAO (for the login system).
-Listings can be ordered by price or title or artist etc Customers cannot buy albums where stock count is zero
+Listings can be ordered by price or title or artist etc.
+Customers cannot buy albums where stock count is zero.

 Not implemented: Task 4 (70%-80%)

-Admin users can get details of all current orders Admin can amend stock database by deleting/adding albums
+Admin users can get details of all current orders.
+Admin can amend stock database by deleting/adding albums.